bauyrzha/DSCI510-finalproject/README.md

 	Analysis I would like to do with the combined data is to find:
 1)	What affects the transfer cost of a soccer player?
 2)	Do top players (superstars) influence the results of the match?
 If yes, how do they influence it?
-I will get data from sources, clean them if needed, make some hypothesizes (predictions), and visualize the results.
+I will get data from sources, clean them if needed, make some hypotheses (predictions), and visualize the results.

 3. Datasources: